Free Up Android Phone's Internal Storage

-The in built applications have been recommended to not be deleted because the apps work with the system itself to keep your device up and running smoothly with no errors.
-I know that at times the apps will take up too much space and you want to delete them but deleting the apps will cause your device to crash thus causing you to:
+The in built applications have been recommended not to be deleted because the apps work with the system itself to keep your device up and running smoothly with no errors.
+I know that at times the apps will take up too much space, and you want to delete them but deleting the apps will cause your device to crash thus causing you to:

 -Lose functions of your device

--Cause your device to not work properly
+-Cause your device not to work properly

 -Cause you to need to perform a Hard Reset

 -May harm your device to the point where you cannot perform a Hard Reset to restore your device

 Also here is a link that you can use for you to be able to view information on how these apps are not able to be deleted: